jasonhancock/nagios-puppet/README.md

 nrpe  ALL=(ALL)       NOPASSWD: PUPPET
 ```

+You may also need to comment out `Defaults requiretty` in your sudoers file".
 Once you have the NRPE config working, configure the nagios side of things just like you
 would for any other NRPE check.